Thank you!

 To enable Threat-Events with any runtime protection, select the check box next to Threat-Events for that feature.
 Doing so will enable (turn ON) Threat-Events for that feature.
 To enable Threat-Scores for any runtime protection, click the up/down arrow associated with Threat-Scores to assign a specific score to each protection.

-Threat-Scores must have a value greater than zero (0) and less than ten thousand (10,000).
+Threat-Scores must have a value greater than zero (0) and less than a thousand (1,000).

 Threat-Events and Threat-Scores can be used with or in place of server-based mobile anti-fraud solutions.